keyvank/tsp/src/1-compute.md

 print(bf.code)
 ```

-We can even exploit the Python `with` expressions in order to implement for loops:
+We can even take advantage of Python’s `with` expressions to implement for loops:

 ```python=
 class For: